kueda/distinguished/README.md

 # Distinguished

-A web-based tool for generating HTML comparison tables of species traits with photos, designed for use in iNaturalist comments and journal posts.
+A tool for generating comparison tables of species traits with photos, designed for use in iNaturalist comments and journal posts.
+Explain how you made your identification in words and pictures.

 ## Features

 - Search and select taxa from iNaturalist
-- Define custom traits for comparison
+- Define traits for comparison
 - Add descriptions and photos for each taxon/trait combination
 - Crop images using bounding box selection
-- Generate HTML in two formats:
+- Generate HTML suitable for pasting into:
-  - **Comment mode**: Uses weserv.nl proxy for server-side image cropping
-  - **Journal mode**: Uses CSS-based cropping with inline styles
-- Copy generated HTML to clipboard
-- Live preview of comparison table
+  - **journal posts**: uses vanilla HTML and CSS to embed tables in iNat journal posts or anywhere else that supports HTML
+  - **comments**: uses a 3rd-party image resizing service to get around the lack of CSS in iNaturalist comments

 ## Development

+Feel free to fork and make this work the way you want it to.

 ### Prerequisites